rezashkv/unlearn-ft/README.md

 - `slurm_scripts/coco/baseline_coco_aptp_both_512_bilevel.slurm` (For Monet.
 You can simply change the config file for other desired concepts).
 - `slurm_scripts/coco/baseline_coco_aptp_both_512_bilevel_nudity.slurm`

-Config files for all pruning ratios can be found in  [the configs directory](configs).

 ### 4. Baselines

 The code for reproducing the baseline results is provided in the [baselines folder](baselines).
 See the run.sh file in each baseline folder.